 Thorne Wyness Architects transformed the under-used attached garage of this home (below) into a self-contained apartment, including a living space with the most of the amazing view.
 The garage wasn’t accessible from the main house, and the separation of the two was maintained when it was converted.

 The work required the replacement of the truss in the garage with a ridge beam.
 The main challenge for the architects was ensuring that the conversion didn’t feel mean while complying with the building regulations, and fitting in all that was required.
 It cost £45,000.

-Ideal for a room that leads off a hallway or kitchen, a home gym will need to be fitted with air conditioning or a window that can be opened to keep it fresh.
+Garage conversion ideas needn't be about finding vital space – you can set it aside for life's luxuries, too.
+A garage conversion is ideal for a home gym that leads off a hallway or kitchen; it will need to be fitted with air conditioning or a window that can be opened to keep it fresh, though.
 Add a flatscreen TV and mirrors to make it feel like a real gym, and devote the back of the room to a shower space.

 Read more about how to build a home gym in our guide.

 Converting a garage into an annexe is best suited to an unattached, probably double, garage because it will give both you and the occupant privacy and space.
 Depending on your arrangements, you will have to fit in a shower, possibly a laundry room and kitchen, plus a generous bedroom/living space.
 The room will need lots of natural light, and you should consider how it will be joined, if at all, to the rest of the house.
 At the very least, you might want a covered walkway between the two buildings.

 If you need anymore practical advice on adding an annexe go and have a read through our in-depth feature.

 17. Convert a garage into a home cinema